microsoft/ExPerfWiz/README.md

-Duration| How long should the performance data be collected|08:00:00 FolderPath|Output Path for performance logs|NA Interval|How often the performance data should be collected.|5s MaxSize|Maximum size of the perfmon log in MegaBytes (256-4096)|256Mb Name|The name of the data collector set|ExPerfwiz Server|Name of the server where the perfmon collector should be created|Local Machine StartOnCreate|Starts the counter set as soon as it is created|False Template| XML perfmon template file that should be loaded to create the data collector set.|Prompt Threads|Includes threads in the counter set.|False
+Duration| How long should the performance data be collected|08:00:00 FolderPath|Output Path for performance logs|NA Interval|How often the performance data should be collected.|5s MaxSize|Maximum size of the perfmon log in MegaBytes (256-4096)|1024Mb Name|The name of the data collector set|Exchange_Perfwiz Server|Name of the server where the perfmon collector should be created|Local Machine StartOnCreate|Starts the counter set as soon as it is created|False StartTime|Daily time to start perfmon counter|NA Template| XML perfmon template file that should be loaded to create the data collector set.|Prompt Threads|Includes threads in the counter set.|False